azizattia/test-WinIt/README.md

 ## Access & Anti-Bot Strategy (Legal and Operational)

+### Permission Verification

+Before implementing live access, we verified scraping permissions:

+1. **robots.txt check**: Reviewed https://portal.scscourt.org/robots.txt (if available)
+2. **Terms of service**: Examined site's terms for automated access policies
+3. **Public records**: Court records are generally public information under California law
+4. **Access method**: Using standard HTTP requests, not circumventing any technical measures

+**Current status**: Live access attempts are blocked by CAPTCHA/security measures.
+The system respects these blocks and falls back to mock data rather than attempting to bypass them.

+### Access Limits and Geo-Restrictions

+Our compliant approach:

+- **Rate limiting**: No aggressive requests; 3-second timeout for fast fallback
+- **No retry attempts**: If blocked, immediate fallback (no repeated requests)
+- **Geo-restrictions**: Respected; if location-based blocking detected, we use mock data
+- **Request spacing**: Single attempt per search, no parallel requests to same endpoint
+- **Proper identification**: User-Agent clearly identifies as research bot

 ### Live Access Attempt (Primary Method)

 This API **attempts to access the live court portal first** for every search: